arschles/pare/README.md

 [![CircleCI](https://circleci.com/gh/arschles/pare.svg?style=svg)](https://circleci.com/gh/arschles/pare)

-Pare is a build tool for modern software develompent.
+Pare is a build and workflow tool for modern software develompent.
 It focuses on making it easy to run _all_ your development tools when you need them, so you don't have to write hacky Makefiles or learn complicated new build systems.

-You can configure Pare with a single one-line file, or you can build more advanced workflows.
+Instead, you just write Javascript to define your workflow.

-# What does it do?
+# What is a workflow?

-Imagine you're building a website that needs a bunch of daemons running (microservices!).
-Normally you'd open up a few terminal windows and run each one in a new window.
-But that's a pain!

-Pare can run all of your daemons with a single command.
-Just tell it what to run in a simple [configuration file](#configuring) and run `pare`.
-The command takes over from there.

-# Installing
+The Javascript you write isn't just plain Javascript.
+Pare provides powerful functions to use in your scripts that let you do things like this:

+- Execute commands
+- Return errors with custom exit codes
+- Print custom error messages
+- Execute commands concurrently (TODO)
+- Execute commands in Docker containers (TODO)

+All this functionality means that you can execute plain builds and tests (like `go test` or `npm test`), but you can also do more complex things like:

+- Run unit tests, and fail immediately if the tests failed
+- Launch the development database
+- Run the frontend webpack development server
+- Run the backend API server
+- Wait until all these services launched properly
+- Run your integration tests against the frontend
+- Exit 0 only if everything came up properly and the integration tests passed

+# I'm interested, how do I install this thing?

 The `pare` CLI is distributed as a self-contained binary.
 You don't have to download any dependencies or run any special installer.
 Binaries are distributed for Linux (64 bit),